infopz/pzgram/docs/guide2.md

 All telegram bots work with a list of commands.

-All commands are structured in this way: `/` followed by a word.
-If the user send some other words after the command, they will be interpreted as parameters of the command.
+All commands are composed by `/` followed by a word.
+If the user sends some other words after the command, those words will be interpreted as parameters of that command.

-`pzgram` connects to each command a function.
+`pzgram` connects a function to each command.

 ```python
 def ping_command(chat, message, sender):